muritane/coordination-architecture/narrative_acceptance.md

 Narrative acceptance is appropriate when:

-* exploration is primary,
+- exploration dominates,
-* commitment must remain cheap,
+- commitment must remain cheap,
-* redesign is frequent,
+- redesign is frequent,
-* and failure is non-catastrophic.
+- failure is non-catastrophic.

-It is inappropriate where:
+It is inappropriate when:

-* execution is irreversible,
+- execution is irreversible,
-* stakes are high,
+- stakes are high,
-* horizons are long,
+- horizons are long,
-* or responsibility must be allocated.
+- responsibility must be allocated.

 ---